caleb-hoang/EnD-500/README.md

 Invite and add the application to a Discord server of choice.

-Create a file named "config.json" in the main directory with three entries: token (obtained from the "bot" section of the developer portal), clientId (from the generational information section of the portal), and guildId (a Discord server's unique identifier, obtained by activating developer mode).
+Create a file named "config.json" in the main directory with three entries: token (obtained from the "bot" section of the developer portal), clientId (from the generational information section of the portal), guildId (a Discord server's unique identifier, obtained by activating developer mode), and databaseConnect (A MongoDB Atlas' connection string, including a user password.)

 Run `npm install`.